 - Nubuck is still full grain leather but has a slightly different finish.
 This gives a "felt" like look but does not alter the performance of the leather in any way.
 There is no major difference between leather and Nubuck, though Nubuck does give an extra water repellent finish to start off with.
 It is a completely personal choice on which you would choose.

 - To treat Nubuck, you have to give it the similar care to leather but you have to use a specific cleaner and conditioner for Nubuck.
 We recommend Hi-Tec Footwear Protector.

 - Suede is "split" leather.
 This has many benefits one of which being lighter weight and more flexible and second of all the product will look cleaner as the surface of the Suede is more "natural" as it has come from the middle of the hide where it has been split.

 - To treat Suede you have to make sure it is clean first and foremost.
 Cleaning Suede is probably more important that the others as dirt, mud, sand, and other debris will work their way into the fibrous part of the Suede and start to cause abrasion, wearing the product down over time and eventually causing it to weaken and tear.

-- To proof the Suede, again the Hi-Tec Footwear Protector or Leather Wax is perfect to use.
-These proofers will form a DWR finish helping to repel moisture and dirt and to help keep a better appearance for longer.
+- To proof the Suede, again the Hi-Tec Footwear Protector is perfect to use.
+This proofer will form a DWR finish helping to repel moisture and dirt and to help keep a better appearance for longer.